-model would be counterfactually large.
-This is because of the predominance of the endogenous response of volatilities to long-run shocks, which results in a negative correlation.
-We regard the ability of our benchmark model to match the correlation between the volatilities of consumption growth differentials and exchange rate's fluctuations as an important finding, which further highlights the relevance of volatility shocks in enhancing our understanding of the dynamics of international asset pricing and quantities.
+We conclude our analysis by noting that without volatility shocks (e.g., the case considered in (Colacito and Croce, 2013)), the volatility disconnect generated by our model would be counterfactually large.
+This is because of the dominance of the endogenous response of volatilities to long-run shocks, which results in a negative correlation.
+We regard the ability of our benchmark model to match the correlation between the volatilities of consumption growth differentials and exchange rate fluctuations as an important finding that further highlights the relevance of volatility shocks in enhancing our understanding of the dynamics of international asset pricing and quantities.